 This article considers how and what doctoral students learn through teaching, student journal editing and academic career mentoring.
 It provides a grounded account of doctoral experience as a counter-narrative to prevailing policy discourses that focus on products and overlook the doctorate as a personal and social learning experience.
 Sociocultural theory is used to emphasise forms of agency and relationships between learning, practice and studentsâ intentions.
 Students are presented as agentic in their purposeful engagement in particular activities, and in their response to challenges they encounter in those activities.
 Learning is described as embedded in particular practice contexts, culturally mediated and rooted in social interaction.

-Hopwood, N 2010, 'Doctoral students as journal editors: non-formal learning through academic work', Higher Education Research and Development, vol. 29, no. 3, pp. 319-331.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2010, 'Doctoral students as journal editors: non-formal learning through academic work', Higher Education Research and Development, vol. 29, no. 3, pp. 319-331.View/Download from: Publisher's site

 Much attention has been paid to formal pedagogic elements of the doctorate supervision and other structured institutional provisions but we know less about the role played by non-formal practices in doctoral students learning.
 This paper explores the experiences of eight doctoral students involved in editing student-run journals.
 Editorship and reviewing manuscripts are presented as part of academic service important yet overlooked aspects of academic work, which may be opaque to doctoral students.
 The analysis draws on concepts relating to workplace learning to understand what these student editors learned and how they learned it.
 It also pays explicit attention to learners prior learning and experiences and the role these played in their editorial work.

-Hopwood, N 2009, 'UK high school pupils' conceptions of geography: research findings and methodological implications', International Research in Geographical and Environmental Education, vol. 18, no. 3, pp. 185-197.View/Download from: UTS OPUS or Publisher's site
+Hopwood, N 2009, 'UK high school pupils' conceptions of geography: research findings and methodological implications', International Research in Geographical and Environmental Education, vol. 18, no. 3, pp. 185-197.View/Download from: Publisher's site

 This paper explores substantive and methodological issues in relation to pupils conceptions of geography.
 It draws on an in-depth qualitative study with 13-14-year-old pupils from three secondary schools.
 Selected pupils were interviewed numerous times about their geography classroom experiences and ideas about the subject in general.
 A detailed analysis revealed that these pupils ideas are multifaceted in nature, often representing loose collections of context-dependent ideas rather than coherent or unified views.
 Substantive findings are discussed with specific reference to the themes of space and place.
 The paper argues in favour of research approaches that accommodate the complex nature of pupils subject conceptions, and locate learners ideas about particular concepts in the context of the wider range of ideas and opinions they have about the subjects they study.
 Suggestions for future research are offered.